idris-lang/Idris-dev/docs/tutorial/theorems.rst

 Hints for totality
 ~~~~~~~~~~~~~~~~~~

-In cases where you believe a program is total, but does not agree, it is
+In cases where you believe a program is total, but Idris does not agree, it is
-possible to give hints to the checker to give more detail for a
+possible to give hints to the checker to give more detail for a termination
-termination argument.
-The checker works by ensuring that all chains of
+argument.
+The checker works by ensuring that all chains of recursive calls
-recursive calls eventually lead to one of the arguments decreasing
+eventually lead to one of the arguments decreasing towards a base case, but
-towards a base case, but sometimes this is hard to spot.
-For example,
-the following definition cannot be checked as ``total`` because the
+sometimes this is hard to spot.
+For example, the following definition cannot be
-checker cannot decide that ``filter (<= x) xs`` will always be smaller
+checked as ``total`` because the checker cannot decide that ``filter (<= x) xs``
-than ``(x :: xs)``:
+will always be smaller than ``(x :: xs)``:

 .. code-block:: idris